JMS55/jms55.github.io/content/posts/2024_06_09_virtual_geometry_bevy_0_14/index.md

 However, there are some more subtle issues that come up:
 * Storing all that mesh data in memory takes too much VRAM.
 Modern mid-tier desktop GPUs tend to have 8-12 GB of VRAM, which means all your mesh data and 4k textures need to be able to fit in that amount of storage.
 * LODs were one of the steps that were meant to help reduce the amount of geometry you were feeding a GPU.
-However, they come with some downsides: 1) The transition between LODs tends to be noticable, even with a crossfade effect, 2) Artists need to spend time producing and tweaking LODs from their initial high-poly meshes, and 3) Like frustum culling, they don't help with the worst case of simply being close to a lot of high-poly geometry, unless you're willing to cap out at a lower resolution than the artist's original mesh.
+However, they come with some downsides: 1) The transition between LODs tends to be noticeable, even with a crossfade effect, 2) Artists need to spend time producing and tweaking LODs from their initial high-poly meshes, and 3) Like frustum culling, they don't help with the worst case of simply being close to a lot of high-poly geometry, unless you're willing to cap out at a lower resolution than the artist's original mesh.

 There's also another issue I've saved for last.
 Despite all the culling and batching and LODs, we still have _too much_ geometry to draw every frame.
 We need a better way to deal with it than simple LODs.